MonkeyInPrivite/mip-wiki/content/Database/unbrick.md

 First, lets figure out if your Kindle is actually bricked

 1. See if holding down the power button for about 5 seconds pops up a screen thats lets you restart and if it does then do so.
-2. If it does not or your kindle is still bricked, then hold down the power button for about a minute and it should force restart.
+2. If it does not or your Kindle is still bricked, then hold down the power button for about a minute and it should force restart.

 If this still does not work/did not fix your issue, it is safe to say your Kindle is bricked.
 You have a few options now: